eriksvedang/SplicersWeb/files/rules.md

 #### Genes & Splicing
 Splicing is a way to bring cards into play without having them in your hand!
 Tings, mutations and events have gene-symbols that are used when splicing.

 To splice, choose two of your unexhausted tings in play and exhaust them.
 You may now search your deck for any card that share at least one gene symbol from each ting you exhausted.
-If you find such a card, you may play it immediately.
-If it is a ting, it is played already evolved but exhausted.
-If it is an event, you must show it to the opponent before playing it.
-Note: Normal event rules apply, meaning that when playing an event card you also pass and your turn immediately ends.
+If you find such a card, you may put it into your hand immediately.
 When the splice action is done, shuffle your deck.

 #### Requirements
 Some tings and bioms have a requirement keyword (**req. [gene] / [type]**).
 If they do, the indicated requirement must be fulfilled for a ting to be in its biom.
 If the requirement is not fulfilled, the ting must be devolved.
 When a ting uses the roam ability, it may not move to a biom where a requirment isn't met.
 Tings may only require types (bioms have no genes) and bioms may only require genes.